eosnetworkfoundation/grant-framework/applications/fundle.md

 - PoC/MVP or other relevant prior work or research on the topic

 ### Ecosystem Fit

-> Help us locate your project in the EOSIO landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?